Speedy2025/speedys-essentials/README.md

 A datapack inspired by the Essentials plugin that offers homes, hubs, and tpr (like tpa)

 ## Compatibility
-This pack relies on PlayerDB, created by @RitikShah
+This pack relies on PlayerDB, created by rx#1284 on Discord

 This pack currently uses the 0.5 version, which is not available anymore.
 Plans are being made to update to the latest version.

-### Advanced Notes on Compatibility
-1) -1 0 -1 through 1 5 1 is currently in use for the datapack to be effective, including 0 0 0 being a yellow shulker box.

 ## Usage
 Each player is assigned a uid on join (unless they already have one).
 This is used in most commands.